 These two tropical islands lie approximately 1,200 miles from Miami, Florida and are east and slightly to the south of Puerto Rico and the U.S. Virgin Islands.
 The nearest islands are Anguilla, Antigua, Montserrat, and Guadeloupe.
-Nevis is in the UTC-4 time zone and is therefore 1 hour ahead of New York and other Eastern Seaboard cities.
+Nevis is in the UTC-4 time zone and is one hour ahead of New York and other Eastern Seaboard cities.

 Political StructureNevis, along with St. Kitts, had been governed by England since early in the 17th century.
-For its part, Nevis was looked upon as being the Caribbean's “richest jewel.”
-St. Kitts, founded in 1632, was the first British colony to be established in the Caribbean and was known as both the “Mother Colony” and the "cradle' of the Caribbean.
+For its part, Nevis was looked upon as being the Caribbean's 'richest jewel'.
+St. Kitts, founded in 1632, was the first British colony to be established in the Caribbean and was known as both the 'Mother Colony' and the 'cradle' of the Caribbean.

 Both islands were for a time a part of the Crown Colony of the Leeward Islands and later became a part of the West Indies Federation.
 Both became governing states within the British Commonwealth in 1967, the two forming a federation together with Anguilla, which later seceded.
 In 1983 St. Kitts and Nevis achieved full independence from Great Britain although both still enjoy Commonwealth status.